Diane Sinclair: Marriage

 She met Sol Tepper, an orchestra musician, while performing in Billy Rose's Aquacade at the 1939 New York World's Fair.
 They married on July 28, 1942; the couple had one child, a son, Ronald Tepper (born July 29, 1943-died January 18, 2018).

 Later life

 After retiring from performing, Sinclair had several successful careers, including casting for television, floral design, and as a travel agent.
 In her late 60s, she began doing portrait sculpture, both in-the-round and bas-relief, one of which hangs in the lobby of the Players' Club in Manhattan.

-She died in Elmhurst, New York in 2011, aged 90.
+She died on May 14, 2011.